PedroKetzer/roadmap-appsec/README.md

 ## Can I start straight from this repo?
 It's understood that if you've reached this repo, in most cases it's because you already know that AppSec is a niche and you already know the basics of SegInfo, perhaps with the exception of programming.
 Don't know?
 Not sure?
 Go back a few steps and [study the beginner content of this roadmap]().
 It's essential because a lot of the content here will only make sense if you already have the basics down.
 You can also supplement with [this repo here]()

-# Skills, Ferramentas e o que estudar
+# Skills, Tools and topics to study

 ##### 💡 Click on the desired session to delve deeper into the topic.
 All the course/content suggestions below are free, except those marked with 💰